rax-incubate/gcp-image-processing-example-app/Readme.md

     * Go to the [web console](https://console.cloud.google.com/monitoring/dashboards) and view your dashboard

-  * If you just want the logs, the code requires some instrumentation in the form of debug messages.
+  * If you want the logs, the code requires some instrumentation in the form of debug messages.
 Anything you print to the stdout, you can get in logs.
 You can also incorporate things like open telemetry into this.
-For the sake of simplicity we have stayed with simple print statements to capture key stages of the code execution.
-Cloud Logging does the rest and you can query logs using this.
+For simplicity, we have stayed with simple print statements to capture key stages of the code execution.
+Cloud Logging does the rest, and you can query logs using this.
     ```
     (resource.type = "cloud_run_revision"
     resource.labels.service_name = "extract-text"